ansible-community/project-template/README.md

 > Fill up the following sub-sections with async and real-time channels relevant to your project.
 Please leave all non-project-specific links untouched.

-> If your project has a docsite, this section should refer to a corresponding docsite section containing the below information as on the [docsite index template page](https://github.com/ansible-community/project-template/blob/main/docs/index.md).
+> If your project has a docsite, this section should refer to a corresponding docsite section that contains the following information as on the [docsite index template page](https://github.com/ansible-community/project-template/blob/main/docs/index.md).

 ### Asynchronous channels